vishal-kumaar/food-delivery-website-template/readme.md

 # Online Food Delivery Website Template

-This is a One Page Online Food Delivery Website Template.
+This is a one page static Online Food Delivery Website Template.
 You can feel free to use this template, if you want.<br>

 > We use pure,